yuuiko/AquaTouch/changelong.md

 - Downloads button in safari's "window" group fixed

-- Various small alignment and visual fixes.
+- Various small alignment and visual fixes and enhancements.